RachBreeze/codegarden-2022/README.md

 The communication between MicroBits is set at the start, when all MicroBits running the code are set to "Group 1", this sets the channel for sending and recieving data.

+The compass needs the forever loop setting to ensure it always reads the latest direction.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.